SAT Sections | Learn All About the Test Parts and Questions to Get a High Score!

 If you're studying with a SAT test prep book (we have the best one right here), you are familiar with the different parts of this standardized exam.
 If this is the first time you've heard about SAT sections, format and question types, then this post is for you.
 We also covered the SAT Reasoning Test.

 Familiarizing yourself with the different SAT sections can even make or break your SAT scores, especially if you want that perfect score to which we dedicated this post.
+And before you move on, check out our SAT vs GRE tests comparison.

 What Are the SAT Sections?